 By now, your child doesn’t want to go to school.
 You start to notice that his school work is declining.
-Your frustration level is increasing over a lack of an answer.
+Your frustration level is increasing.
+You just want an answer.

-This is your child, who you love with your whole heart and soul.
+This is your child, a person you love with your whole heart and soul.
 You’d do anything to relieve his misery.

 Does This Sound Familiar?

-It often takes *years* to finally have a doctor suggest, “Let’s test for celiac.”
-Too often, patients are made to feel that their health issues are all in their head.
+It often takes years to finally have a doctor suggest, “Let’s test for celiac.”
+Too often, patients are made to feel that their health issues are all in their heads.

-I got up every morning, ate my bowl of bran cereal, having no idea I was causing the start of my daily decline.
+I got up every morning and put on my pair of shoes that were too small for my feet (so to speak).
+I ate my bowl of bran cereal, having no idea I was causing the start of my daily decline.
 I never made that connection–but neither did the doctors.

 Symptoms related to undiagnosed celiac are often over-looked — and not just for a week or for months.
 Symptoms are often misdiagnosed and left untreated for years.

-For me, it was decades, continuously consuming foods that caused my body to attack itself.
+For me, it was decades, continuously consuming foods that caused my body to attack itself, leaving me undernourished.

 Removing gluten was like putting on a comfy pair of slippers after spending the day in shoes that pinch and scrunch.
 I wore that pair of tight shoes for my first forty years.